 Developed by the company, Ameca is the world’s

-first most advanced humanoid robot designed specifically as a platform for development of robotics based around human to robot interaction.
-By using a combination of artificial intelligence, machine learning and the company’s Tritum robot operating system, the robot’s behaviour can be changed, added, and chopped as new situations are tested.
 The artificial intelligence and machine learning technologies found within Ameca’s mechanical mind are modular, meaning that it can be easily upgraded.
 Ameca’s head is also in the clouds (literally), with cloud connected focus meaning the company can access all the robotic data, and control and animate it from anywhere in the world.

 Frankie Youd speaks to founder and director,